Skip to Content

 7. Pomegranates

-“The benefits of pomegranates extend beyond physical health,” said Krautkramer.
-“Rich in polyphenols, the fruit has shown signs of improving memory which could help lessen the effects of Alzheimer’s disease.”
+“The benefits of pomegranates extend beyond physical health,” Krautkramer says.
+“Rich in polyphenols, the fruit has shown signs of improving memory, which could help lessen the effects of Alzheimer’s disease.”

 • Prostate cancer